Homewood Undergraduate Academic Ethics Policy

 - An accused student may raise the potential conflict of any University personnel participating in the resolution process.
 An accused student may also decline to participate in the resolution process.
 The University may however continue the process without the accused student’s participation.

 Those present at a hearing of the Ethics Board are limited to the following: the Presiding Official, panel members, faculty member or instructor of record, the accused student(s), and not more than one representative of the accused student(s).
-A family member, upon authorization of the accused student, may request to attend the hearing by providing notice to the Office of the Dean of Student Life at least two days prior to the scheduled hearing.
+A family member, upon authorization of the accused student, may request to attend the hearing by providing notice to the Office of Student Conduct at least two days prior to the scheduled hearing.
 Any witness called by either party may be present only when making a statement or being questioned by the panel.
 The Director of Student Conduct (or designee) or other administrative officer may also attend the hearing but cannot determine responsibility regarding the accused.

 - The Presiding Official shall conduct the hearing in an orderly fashion.
 The Presiding Official shall have the authority to exclude testimony and evidence that is repetitious or irrelevant to the charges, and shall make decisions of all questions of procedure with the input of the Vice Provost for Student Affairs (or designee) as appropriate.
 They may ask the Vice Provost for Student Affairs (or designee) questions for clarification; the Vice Provost for Student Affairs (or designee) may weigh in on questions of procedure when determined necessary.